-The Packages page is where you upload all of the package files (.msix, .msixupload, .msixbundle, .appx, .appxupload, .appxbundle, and/or .xap) for the app that you're submitting.
-You can upload packages for any operating system that your app targets in this step.
-When a customer downloads your app, the Store will automatically provide each customer with the package that works best for their device.
+The Packages page is where you upload all of the package files (.msix, .msixupload, .msixbundle, .appx, .appxupload, and/or .appxbundle) for the app that you're submitting.
+You can upload all your packages for the same app on this page, and when a customer downloads your app, the Store will automatically provide each customer with the package that works best for their device.
 After you upload your packages, you’ll see a table indicating which packages will be offered to specific Windows 10 device families (and earlier OS versions, if applicable) in ranked order.

 For details about what a package includes and how it must be structured, see App package requirements.
-You'll also want to learn about how version numbers may impact which packages are delivered to specific customers and how packages are distributed to different operating systems.
+You'll also want to learn about how version numbers impact which packages are delivered to specific customers and how to manage packages for various scenarios.

 Uploading packages to your submission

 To upload packages, drag them into the upload field or click to browse your files.
-The Packages page will let you upload .msix, .msixupload, .msixbundle, .appx, .appxupload, .appxbundle, and/or .xap files.
+The Packages page will let you upload .msix, .msixupload, .msixbundle, .appx, .appxupload, and/or .appxbundle files.